ndgeniebla/phaser-mkdocs/docs/set-4.md

 !!!
 Info "Info"

-    You might be wondering why we declare keys as an object and cursors as an empty variable.
-This is because of how Phaser recognizes keys - it treats all your arrow keys as one pre-defined object called cursors, other keys have to have their purpose defined individually.
+    You might be wondering why we declare `keys` as an object and `cursors` as an empty variable.
+This is because of how Phaser recognizes keys - it treats all your arrow keys as one pre-defined object called `cursors`, other keys have to have their purpose defined individually.
 You'll notice as you continue through these instructions - we use slightly different language when creating our inputs - make sure to pay attention to the differences as they do not work interchangeably.

 <br>
 3. inside the create function, we are going to `add` our first game object: the ball. by calling `this` game instances `add.sprite` method we can add a sprite (our preloaded image asset) to the ball, and place it in the center of our board.
 We find the center by dividing `this` game instances `width` and `height` properties by two and settign those as the `x` and `y` coordinates for the ball.